pajaskowiak/clusterConfusion/README.md

 #### Example 4

 Maybe you have a list of partitions (even with more than one partition per value of k).
 No worries.
 You can evaluate all of them and even get a nice plot on the go.
 In the middle plot we depict all evaluations from AUCC (note that now we have more than one partition per k).
-We then fit a line [loess](https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/loess) just to have an idea on the trend of the values.
-The res object has both plost from the right and all AUCC values within it.
+We then fit a curve ([loess](https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/loess)) just to have an idea on the trend of the values.
+The res object has both plots from the right and all AUCC values within it.

 ```{r}
 library(clusterConfusion)